This post may contain affiliate links. Please read our disclosure policy.

 Step 5: Remove from heat and add chopped chocolate and vanilla extract.
 Cool, stirring occasionally to 90°F. When not stirring, keep a piece of plastic wrap on the surface to prevent a skin from forming.

-Step 6: Once chocolate mixture has cooled, beat butter in the bowl of a stand mixer fitted with the paddle attachment until smooth.
+Step 6: Once the melted chocolate mixture has cooled, beat butter in the bowl of a stand mixer fitted with the paddle attachment until smooth.
 Add the chocolate mixture and beat until smooth and incorporated.

 Step 7: Whisk heavy cream (for the filling) to medium soft peaks either in the bowl of a stand mixer fitted with the whisk attachment or in a large bowl by hand.